 The other day I had to recycle two shoe boxes.
-They were very nice boxes, and it almost killed me.
+They were very nice boxes, and it damn near killed me.
 Hello.
 My name is Nancy Mitchell, and I am a box hoarder.

 I know we sometimes throw that term around, but if the definition of hoarding is that you're unable to properly identify which things are valuable and which aren't, I think it fits my condition, at least when it comes to boxes.
 I keep boxes far past their usefulness, against reason, and most of all against the fact that I live in a 250 square foot apartment.
 Every box is valuable.
 I just really, really love boxes.

 I've addressed, before, in posts I've written for Apartment Therapy, that I was a strangely acquisitive child.
 Or maybe not strangely at all, considering that most kids love collecting things, and love useless little doo-dads, but strange considering the minimalist bent my current life has taken.
 I've moved too many times, and live in too small of an apartment, to be too enamored of physical things.
 But if we are talking about containers to put those things in — well, that's a completely different story.
 I blame the Berenstain bears.
 I blame my mother.
 I blame my zodiac sign, maybe, although I've always thought that sort of thing was a little dumb.